3-month internship Program

 This is a great option for you if you are in a transitional or learning period and are looking to:

-Learn about conflict resolution, meeting facilitation, inclusive group decision making, non-heirarchical organizational structures
+Develop social skills to engage in conflict resolution, nonviolent communication, meeting facilitation, inclusive group decision making, and non-heirarchical governance

-Meals, lodging and educational classes are provided in exchange for 18-20 hrs/week in your chosen circle with a 3-month commitment.
+Meals, lodging and educational classes are provided in exchange for 20 hrs per week in your chosen circle with a 3-month commitment.

 If you have questions before submitting an application, please reach out to: internshipcoordinator@lostvalley.org.